Alfredsson418/linuxconfig/README.md

 # SwayFX and system setup script
 Use install.sh to automaticlly set up a swayfx tiling enviroment and different software.

-# Software to add
+# To add
-System monitor
+- System monitor software
-Image Viewer
+- Image Viewer software
+- SDDM themes
+- Fonts